 Ikigai is a powerful concept that can help you find your sense of purpose and meaning in life.

-It’s a reminder that true happiness and fulfillment come from aligning your passions, skills, values, and the needs of the world around you.
+It’s a reminder that true happiness and fulfillment come spending more time in your values and aligning your activities and how you spend your time around what you enjoy.

 By identifying your Ikigai, you can design a life that is not only more meaningful but also more enjoyable and fulfilling.